hydrogen-sanity

 Visual Editing

-Enable real-time, interactive live preview inside the Presentation Tool of your Sanity Studio.
+Enable real-time, interactive live preview inside the Presentation tool of your Sanity Studio. hydrogen-sanity comes with a ready-to-use version of the VisualEditing component that's compatible with Hydrogen and Oxygen.

 First set up your root route to enable preview mode across the entire application, if the preview session is active: